openshift/osde2e/docs/Writing-Tests.md

 All together this is a working and complete addition to the osde2e suite.

-The "ImageStreams should exist in the cluster" test will run as part of the suite and have its results uploaded to TestGrid:
+The "ImageStreams should exist in the cluster" test will run as part of the suite:

 **imagestreams.go**
 ```go